bahelit/ctrl_plus_revise/README.md

 ## Features

-- **Grammar suggestions**: Ctrl+Revise provides real-time grammar suggestions to improve your writing.
-- **Vocabulary enhancements**: Ctrl+Revise suggests alternative words to improve your writing.
-- **Sentence structure improvements**: Ctrl+Revise suggests sentence structure improvements to enhance your writing.
-- **Keyboard shortcuts**: Ctrl+Revise uses keyboard shortcuts to provide real-time suggestions for your writing.
 - **Local AI model**: Ctrl+Revise runs locally on your machine, ensuring your privacy and data security.
+- **Keyboard shortcuts**: Ctrl+Revise uses keyboard shortcuts to provide quick responses without switching focus away to another program.
+- **Grammar suggestions**: Ctrl+Revise provides a grammar correcter to improve your writing.
+- **Vocabulary enhancements**: Ctrl+Revise will come up with alternative words and expand on topics.
+- **Audio feedback**: Ctrl+Revise provides audio feedback for the suggestions made by the AI models.
+- **Screen reader support**: Ctrl+Revise supports reading the highlighted test for the visually impaired users.
 - **Cross-platform compatibility**: Ctrl+Revise is compatible with Windows, Linux, and macOS, supporting AMD, Nvidia, and Apple M1 chip architectures.
-- **Audio feedback**: Ctrl+Revise provides audio feedback for the suggestions made by the AI model.
-- **Screen reader support**: Ctrl+Revise supports reading the highlighted for visually impaired users.

 > [!NOTE]
 > The Speak feature and text reader are disabled by default and can be enabled in the settings.